CNN Explainer: Learning Convolutional Neural Networks with Interactive Visualization

 \textbf{Key challenges in designing learning tools for CNNs.} There is a growing body of research that uses interactive visualization to explain the complex mechanisms of modern machine learning algorithms, such as TensorFlow Playground \cite{smilkovDirectManipulationVisualizationDeep2017} and GAN Lab \cite{kahngGANLabUnderstanding2019}, which help students learn about dense neural networks and generative adversarial networks (GANs) respectively.
 Regarding CNNs, some existing visualization tools focus on demonstrating the high-level model structure and connections between layers (e.g., Harley's Node-Link Visualization \cite{harleyInteractiveNodeLinkVisualization2015a}), while others focus on explaining the low-level mathematical operations (e.g., Karpathy's interactive CNN demo \cite{karpathyConvNetJSMNISTDemo2016}).
 There is no visual learning tool that explains and connects CNN concepts from both levels of abstraction.
 This interplay between global model structure and local layer operations has been identified as one of the main obstacles to learning deep learning models, as discussed in \cite{smilkovDirectManipulationVisualizationDeep2017} and corroborated from our interviews with instructors and student survey. \tool{} aims to bridge this critical gap.

 \textbf{Contributions.} In this work, we contribute:

 \begin{itemize}[topsep=0mm, itemsep=0mm, parsep=1mm, leftmargin=6mm]

-\item \textbf{\tool{}, an interactive visualization tool designed for non-experts} to learn about both CNN's high-level model structure and low-level mathematical operations.
-To help beginners who are interested in deep learning and wish to learn CNNs, our tool advances over prior work \cite{harleyInteractiveNodeLinkVisualization2015a, karpathyConvNetJSMNISTDemo2016}, overcoming unique design challenges identified from a literature review, instructor interviews and a survey with past students (\autoref{sec:design-challenge}).
+\item \textbf{\tool{}, an interactive visualization tool designed for non-experts} to learn about both CNN's high-level model structure and low-level mathematical operations, addressing learners' key challenge in connecting unfamiliar layer mechanisms with complex model structures.
+Our tool advances over prior work \cite{harleyInteractiveNodeLinkVisualization2015a, karpathyConvNetJSMNISTDemo2016}, overcoming unique design challenges identified from a literature review, instructor interviews and a survey with past students (\autoref{sec:design-challenge}).